sreimers/flattr/readme.txt

 == Changelog ==

+= 0.6 =
+* httpvh (Smart YouTube) urls are now stripped when creating excerpt from post content.

 = 0.5 =
 * Fixed a bug that caused blog posts to display incorrectly when no excerpt was entered.